LHaubold/Sci-fi-Bullethell/README.md

 # **Sci Fi Bullet Hell**

-This project was made during my early days in game-design shool.
+This project was made during my early days in game-design school.
 We had procedural levelspawning over the course of two weeks and were supposed to create a simple game that allowed the Player to endlessly fly into one direction.
 This was to be achieved by creating x number of Levelpieces that then would be randomly spawned and later on despawned after the player went through them.
 I got the thing running after the first couple days so i added in some fancy graphics that were free to use as well as some extra